 Fabiola Reiber submitted her thesis in May 2021 and successfully defended it on 03 November 2021.
-She currently receives a start-up funding from the RTG SMiP and works as researcher at the University of Tübingen.
+She currently holds a postdoc position at the University of Mannheim.

 Primary Advisor: Prof. Dr. Rolf Ulrich (University of Tübingen)

 Additional Supervisors: Prof. Dr. Edgar Erdfelder, Prof. Benjamin Hilbig Ph.D.

 Dissertation Thesis: Enhancing the Applicability of Randomized Response Techniques